raspberrypilearning/pixel-art/en/step_6.md

 --- challenge ---
 ## Challenge: Make all pixels clickable

 Can you make all the pixels clickable?
-Use cut and paste to make it quicker.
+Use copy and paste to make it quicker.

-Create a quick piece of pixel art.
+Test your code by creating a quick piece of pixel art.

 ![screenshot](images/pixel-art-black-example.png)

-Tip: You can click __Autorun__ to clear all of the pixels.
+Tip: You can click **Autorun** to clear all of the pixels.

 --- /challenge ---